Regularity of Einstein 5-manifolds via 4-dimensional gap theorems: Introduction

 A central objective in four-dimensional differential geometry is to understand the structure and topology of the moduli space of Einstein metrics on a given compact manifold $M^4$, i.e. the set of Einstein metrics modulo the action of the diffeomorphism group, denoted $\mathbf{E}(M^4)$.
 When equipped with the Gromov-Hausdorff metric $d_{GH}$, the completion of $\mathbf{E}(M^4)$ includes Einstein orbifolds, as proven in \cite{and,bkn,tia}.
 The need for a common background manifold $M^4$ was weakened to a noncollapsing assumption in \cite{cn}.
 The structure of this completion has recently been improved substantially in \cite{biq1,biq2,ozu1,ozu2,ozuthese}.
 It has been shown in particular that the moduli space of Einstein metrics $GH$-close to a given Einstein $4$-orbifold $(M_o,g_o)$ was embedded in finite-dimensional set obtained by a gluing construction.
 Its dimension is controlled by the noncollapsedness.

 It has long been an open question, explicitly posed in \cite{and94, andsurv}, whether Einstein orbifolds can be approximated or resolved by sequences of smooth Einstein metrics.
 Such approximations have been obtained by gluing-perturbation, see e.g. \cite{biq1,don,LS}.
 On the other hand, in \cite{ozu4}, it was proven that spherical and hyperbolic orbifolds with the simplest singularities, $\mathbb{R}^4/\pm$, could never be limits of smooth Einstein $4$-manifolds in the Gromov-Hausdorff sense.
 In the present article, we show that \textit{all} hyperbolic and spherical orbifolds are $GH$-isolated, even within the class of Einstein $4$-\textit{orbifolds}.
 This is not a mere extension of \cite{ozu4} and requires completely new ideas in order to deal with the deeply technical case of multiscale trees of singularities and singular metrics.
 The resulting isolation theorem implies a series of new surprising quantitative gap phenomena for Einstein $4$-orbifolds.
 These results are genuinely $4$-dimensional: they have no analogue in higher dimensions $n\geqslant5$, even with isolated singularities.
+This is the first instance of gap theorems that deals with orbifold degenerations, while previous ones such as \cite{hm25} relied on topological or geometric assumptions that prevented said degenerations.